shentao/vue-multiselect/README.md

 }
 ```

-## TODO:
+## Roadmap:

-* Update docs: How to use available slots and configuration props
-* Add option groups
+* Option grouping
+* Better mobile support
+* Stateless dropdowns (with no selected prop, just action pickers / search boxes)
+* RTL support, accessibility
+* Examples of custom components / templates ready to use in project
-* Update docs: Add more examples
+* Reworking the documentation to include much more examples and use cases
-* Create a headless and stateless dropdown component (could be attached to buttons or icons and act as a action trigger)
 * Fix problem with not counting the height of the option element when creating a custom element.
 This is important for scrolling the options viewport when using highlighting pointer.

 ## Examples